secretstartups/handbook/business-technology/enterprise-applications/guides/product-catalog/index.html.md

 **Charge Type**
 - There are 3 charge types.
 Select the correct one for your use case based on the explanation below:
-  - Recurring Charges / Period: a charge that is billed on a regular basis until removed from a Subscription.
+  - Recurring Charges: a charge that is billed on a regular basis until removed from a Subscription.
   - One-Time Charges: a charge that is only billed once.
   - Usage Charges: a charge that is billed in arrears based on consumption.
     - When `Usage` is selected, the `Any Included Units?` option appears.
-Add here if anything will be included in the charge, for example: _phone plan with 1000 included minutes with overage fees after_.
+Identify if there will be any units included in the charge, for example: _phone plan with 1000 included minutes with overage fees after_.

 **Unit of Measure (UOM)**
 - The most common unit of measure is `Seat`.
 Select `Other` if your need is related to a different UOM and name it (example: Each, Instance, License, Workshop, Minutes, Packs).